Skip to main content

 Following several years of hard work, the objective ” to directly teach emotional literacy, positive decision making, and healthy relationships in all Kindergarten to Grade 7 students” has seen great success.
 Highlights include:

-• Implementation of Second Step Program in all classes K-7;
+• Implementation of Second Step Program, Open Parachute and/or Everyday Speech in all classes K-7;

 • Development of common language that draws from various programs including Zones of Regulation, Second Step and prevention programs.
 Language used by students, staff and families, to support self-regulation and problem solving in classrooms and common areas of the school including outside play and learning spaces.